Terenceyuyue/varFEM-Octave/README.md

 [TOC]

-This is the Ocatve version for varFEM.
+This is the Ocatve version of varFEM.

 Note: